 Unable to read USB thumb drive

-- If you're connecting the thumb drive to a USB hub, try connecting it directly to the computer instead of the hub.
+- If you are using a USB hub, try removing the hub and connecting the thumb drive directly to the computer instead of the hub.

 PC vs. Mac thumb drive

-There can be compatibility issues when attempting to read a PC formatted thumb drive in a Mac, and a Mac formatted thumb drive in a PC.
-If the Thumb drive is working in one computer, but not the other it's likely it's been formatted using NTFS and cannot be read on the Mac or formatted in HFS and cannot be read on the PC.
+There can be compatibility issues when attempting to read a PC formatted thumb drive on a Mac, or vice versa.
+If the thumb drive is working with one operating system, but not the other, it's likely it has been formatted using either NTFS or HFS; causing compatibility between the two architectures.
 In order to get both systems to read the drive we suggest formatting it as FAT32 or MS-DOS using the steps mentioned below.

 Windows users - Format drive

-- In the Format Window select the format of either FAT or FAT32 and click Ok.
+- In the Format Window, select the format of either FAT or FAT32 and click start.

 Mac users - Format drive